vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 // ... export as before
 ```

-We have created 2 helper functions to avoid repeating code.
-First one was the `calculateTotal` function.
+We have created two helper functions to avoid repeating code.
+The first one was the `calculateTotal` function.
 It takes the invoice and returns the total amount.
-It does so by first calculating the sub total for each line item, using a new function we have added to the LineItem module, then summing all the line item totals.
+It does so by first calculating the subtotal for each line item, using a new function we have added to the LineItem module, then summing all the line item totals.
 Let's see what the `LineItem` module looks like now.

 ```typescript
 // src/modules/lineItem.ts